ABOUT CAMP CUBBER

 Camp CUBBER is the perfect fit for your child this summer.
 With enough fun, variety, exciting trips, and amazing activities to last all summer, Camp CUBBER is perfect for the camper who wants to attend all summer or just for a few weeks.
 And that’s all up to you.
 You choose the weeks you plan for your child to attend.
 That way you know that the camp trips and activities will be right for your child and what weeks fit your summer schedule!

 And that’s just the half of it.
 With plenty of special on site activities too, like science shows, animal shows, magic shows, inflatables, and more, there’s no end to how much fun they will have here at camp.
 Plus each grade goes on different field trips designed especially for that age group.
-Each group has at least 3 of these activities each week (either special on site activities or off site field trips).
+Each group has at least 3 of these activities each week (1 off site field trip, 1 on site special activity, and 1 onsite camp spirit fun day).
 Students are transported to and from field trips on either one of the church’s 25 passenger shuttle buses, the church’s 11 passenger vans, or rented transportation (usually school buses and occasionally charter buses).
 All vehicles have passed current safety regulations and have seat belts for all passengers.

 IS CAMP CUBBER FOR MY CHILD?

 While we believe Camp CUBBER will be a positive experience for most children, there are some parts of Camp CUBBER that can be difficult for certain potential campers or their families and should be considered before registering:

 Camp CUBBER is a fast-paced summer camp with lots of transitions.
 Campers change rooms / activities often.
 Regular routines are also often broken up by special activities or field trips.
 Campers must be willing and able to make all transitions with their class.
 Campers that struggle with transitions or having their regular routines shifted may not find Camp CUBBER to be a good fit.